Application fee or proof of fee exemption

 If your previous studies were not taught in English, you will in most cases need to demonstrate language proficiency through an internationally recognised test (e.g. IELTS/TOEFL).

 Even if you have previously studied in English, it does not automatically mean that you are exempt from demonstrating your language proficiency through an internationally recognised test.
-Check the exemptions on universityadmissions.se and make sure that you meet one of these exemptions exactly as described.
-It is, for example, not enough to send a certificate from your university stating that you have studied in English.
+Check the rules on universityadmissions.se and make sure that you can prove your English proficiency exactly in one of the ways described.
+It is, for example, not always enough to send a certificate from your university stating that you have studied in English.

 Rules regarding proof of English proficiency at the universityadmissions.se website: